capooti/foss4g_2017_geonode_solr/docs/05_pycsw.md

 ## Using pycsw in GeoNode

 In GeoNode you can easily access to the CSW record for one layer by clicking in the *Download Metadata* button in the layer page.
-A form will pop up and you will be able to access to metadata provided by pycsw in a series of formats (Atom, Dublin, FGDC, Text, HTML and many others)
+A form will pop up and you will be able to access to metadata provided by pycsw in a series of different formats (Atom, Dublin, FGDC, Text, HTML and many others)

 <img src="images/0050_download_metadata.png" alt="GeoNode download metadata" />

-For example, clicking on the *ISO* link you will access to the metadata for the layer in the ISO format, which corresponds to this *GetRecordById* request in pycsw:
+For example, by clicking on the *ISO* link you will access to the metadata for the layer in the ISO format, which corresponds to this *GetRecordById* request in pycsw:

 http://localhost:8000/catalogue/csw?outputschema=http%3A%2F%2Fwww.isotc211.org%2F2005%2Fgmd&service=CSW&request=GetRecordById&version=2.0.2&elementsetname=full&id=8bcf5bfc-5cfc-11e7-8103-02d8e4477a33